 Thanks so much for getting in touch!
-The best way to get in touch with me is through the form below (or you can email me at spencer.spellman at gmail.com).
-You’ll find below a list of frequently asked questions and emails I get.
+The best way to get in touch with me is through the form below (or you can email me at spencer at whiskeytangoglobetrot.com).
+Below you'll a list of (not so) frequently asked questions and emails I get.

-I only go on a couple group press trips per year.
-I’m more likely to do a personalized individual trip, since I prefer to customize my itinerary based on my interest and the outlets I’m going to be writing for (including WTG).
+Not really.
+I’m most likely to do a personalized individual trip, since I prefer to customize my itinerary and the content I create based on my interest and the outlets I’m going to be writing for (including WTG).
 Since this is my career and I’m in business for myself, I have a day rate for most trips that I take, over and beyond payment of travel expenses.

 What’s your go-to cocktail?